stealjs/stealjs/doc/steal-topics/development/using-packages.md

 npm install steal --save-dev
 ```

 > Note, whether you use `--save-dev` or `--save` may depend on how you plan on deploying your application.
-Most of the time you will not need the [steal] package in production because your application has been build into separate bundles which will contain steal.
+Most of the time you will not need the [steal] package in production because your application has been built into separate bundles which will contain steal.

 Then use steal with a script tag: